nipunK15/DocMiner/README.md

-# DocuMiner AI
+# DocuMiner

-DocuMiner AI is an intelligent web application designed to help users analyze and extract key information from multiple PDF documents simultaneously.
+DocuMiner is an intelligent web application designed to help users analyze and extract key information from multiple PDF documents simultaneously.
 By leveraging the power of generative AI, users can define a specific persona and "job-to-be-done" to receive highly relevant, context-aware insights from their documents.

 ## Key Features